Treehouse Napkin Sketch Contest

 |Sketch Provided By Alejandro Cruz, ALA Intern|

-Deadline 5 PM Central, Wednesday, October 28th
+Deadline Extended 5 PM Central, Tuesday, December 8th

 Showcase your originality and design expertise and win!
 ALA presents the first annual Napkin Sketch Contest for licensed architects, architecture associates, architecture students, and suppliers to the built environment.
 A panel of experts will judge your 5-inch by 5-inch sketches based on creativity, originality and technical skill.

 Be as practical or fanciful as you like.
 Use the tree or groups of trees of your dreams as a base, or use one of three tree photo examples below for inspiration.
 The sky’s the limit!

 Full details for eligibility, submission and judging are below.
 Submit up to five sketches; we’ll select winners and runners-up and highlight your sketches on the ALA website and social media.